 This is generally where the author writes a whole bunch of interesting and exciting stuff about her life.

-I was born in Montreal, Quebec but now live in Southern Ontario with my husband.
+I was born in Montreal, Quebec but now live in Southern Ontario.
 I’ve raised two kids, mothered three dogs, and herded a few cats.
 Other than that, my life was fairly routine until I hit the age of 50.
 Some women get tattoos.
 I decided to write a book.
 A little tardy, but then again, Mum always said I was a late bloomer.

 I’m not telling you.